 Other: Tulcea also has a domestic airport as well as a railway station

-The resort organize road and helicopter transfers from Bucharest to our resort and back (our fleet of luxury automobiles or by chartered helicopter).
-Car and helicopter transfer are chargeable.
+The resort organize road transfers from Bucharest to our resort and back (our fleet of luxury automobiles).
+Car transfer are chargeable.

 Key features of the Danube Delta (UNESCO/UNEP profile):

 - UNESCO World Heritage Site, covering 5165 square kilometre of the Danube Delta and the adjoining Razelm-Sinoie lagoons.

 - Major remaining wetland on the flyway between east-central Europe and the Middle East; critical and exceptionally varied habitat for migratory birds

 - 312 recorded species of bird (of which 184 are protected by the Bern Convention).
 Over 176 species breed on the site, the most important being the cormorants and the pelicans.
 There are numerous heron colonies and raptor species, geese, teal, mallard and pochard